An Approximate Generalization of the Okamura-Seymour Theorem: Conclusions

 \section{Conclusions}

-In this paper, we proved a $\mathcal{O}(1)$ flow-cut gap when $G$ is planar and both end points of every demand edge is incident on one of the faces.
+In this paper, we proved a $\mathcal{O}(1)$ flow-cut gap when $G$ is planar and both end points of every demand edge are incident on one of the faces.
 Although our result does not directly imply any bounds on the (half)-integral flow-cut gap, we believe that it should be possible to exploit the laminar structure of flows in such instances to prove such a bound.
 Inductive arguments have been used successfully for proving better flow-cut gaps for planar instances, for example series-parallel graphs \cite{chakrabarti2008embeddings} and $k$-outer planar graphs \cite{chekuri2006embedding}.
 We believe that the techniques developed in this paper could be useful for extending such an approach to a more general setting.
+Our current bound on the flow-cut gap for instances considered in this paper are quite large ($ \sim 10^8$), but the best lower bound that we know of is 4/3.
+It is an interesting open question to close this gap.